nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 of this variable should be resolvable using :func:`~eventsourcing.utils.resolve_topic` to a Python function that expects no arguments and returns a Python ``str``.

-The optional environment variable ``POSTGRES_CONNECT_TIMEOUT`` may be used to timeout attempts to create new database connections.
+The optional environment variable ``POSTGRES_CONNECT_TIMEOUT`` may be used to set the maximum time in seconds that a client can wait to receive a connection from the pool.
 If set, an integer value is required.
-The default value is 5.
+The default value is 30.

 The optional environment variable ``POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT`` may be used to timeout sessions that are idle in a transaction.
 If a transaction cannot be ended for some reason,